yngong/GenSurv_in_Taiwan/README.md

-# Genomic Surveillance in Taiwan using nextstrain analysis
+# Genomic surveillance in Taiwan using nextstrain analysis